grittins/grittins/README.md

 - 👋 Hi, Rezwan here @grittins
 - 💻 Recently completed a Data Analytics certificate from University of Toronto
-- 📚 Got my Bachelor's in Business Economics from University of Alberta
+- 📚 Bachelor's in Business Economics from University of Alberta
 - 👀 Interested in Data, Sales, Backend, Crypto space, Web3
 - 🔎 Looking for full-time/contract opportunities
 - 📫 How to reach me? grittins1@gmail.com